 Another resource that was extremely helpful was Lindsay with Pinch of Yum’s e-book, Tasty Food Photography.
 It’s more for general food photography, but I learned so much about using light to your advantage.
 The neat thing about her book is that you can print it off if you want and then you’ve got it handy while taking photos.

-You can check that out here: Tasty Food Photography E-book
+You can check that out here: Tasty Food Photography” target=”_blank” rel=”noopener noreferrer”>Tasty Food Photography E-book

 How to Edit Your Photos:

-I usually just edit my photos in Pic Monkey.
-Yes, there are more advanced ways to do it, but when you don’t have a ton of time and want a simple solution, I find that Pic Monkey really does a good job.
+I know use Lightroom to edit my photos now, but when I first started, I edited my photos in Pic Monkey.
+Yes, there are more advanced ways to do it, but when you don’t have a ton of time and want a simple solution, I found Pic Monkey can do a good job.